 1. Little Man Ice Cream

-3. Lik’s Ice Cream
+2. Lik’s Ice Cream

-4. My Kings Ice Cream
+3. My Kings Ice Cream

 My Kings Ice Cream offers a delicious, mouth-watering assortment of ice cream, floats, snow-cones, milkshakes, and dairy-free options in North Park Hill.
 Although this shop is new to the scene since 2020, reviewers boast they have the best milkshakes in Denver.
-Staff will spoil dogs with pets and love.
+Staff will spoil pups with pets and love.
 Can’t say we blame ‘em!

-5. Shake Shack
+4. Shake Shack

-6. Good Times
+5. Good Times

 Feel guilty about eating fast food?
 The Colorado-based chain Good Times features all-natural, humanely-raised, antibiotic-free burgers and chicken.
 Canines’ll dig The PawBender: frozen custard topped with a biscuit and peanut butter.
-As a bonus, a portion of PawBender sales benefits the Dumb Friends League, Freedom Service Dogs of America, and the Larimer Humane Society.
+NOM.
+As a bonus, a portion of all PawBender sales benefits the Dumb Friends League, Freedom Service Dogs of America, and the Larimer Humane Society.
 Ice cream doggo can feel good about?
 Pup yeah.

-What’s your fave Denver ice cream shop to share a treat with pup?
+Where’s your fave Denver ice cream shop to share a treat with pup?
 Share the scoop in the comments and be sure to tag @SidewalkDog in your adorbs ice cream adventures.

-Featured Photo: Mikkel Bendix
+Featured photo: Mikkel Bendix

 Sidewalk Dog’s mission is to help dog parents spend more time with their puppers by discovering and sharing activities they can do and places they can go—together!
-Sniff out our award-winning newsletter and Instagram, and join our Dog-Friendly Denver Facebook Group.
+Sniff out our award-winning newsletter and Instagram, then join our Dog-Friendly Denver Facebook Group.